MARTINA NICOLLS

 MY NOVELS

-I am pleased to announce the release of my third novel, Bardot’s Comet (2011) through the Strategic Book Group in New York.
-Unlike my first two novels, The Sudan Curse (2009) and Kashmir on a Knife-Edge (2010), Bardot’s Comet is not based on my experiences as an aid development consultant.
+My third novel, Bardot’s Comet (2011) is unlike my first two novels, The Sudan Curse (2009) and Kashmir on a Knife-Edge (2010).
+Bardot’s Comet is not based on my experiences as an aid development consultant.
 It is an altogether different novel.

 BARDOT’S COMET is historical fiction, a literary crime novel, set in Adelaide, South Australia, from 1966 to 1969.
 It is a period of intense social and scientific change: the rise of feminism and sexual liberation, the Vietnam War, the first lunar landing, the global debate on science versus religion, and the arrival of the Murchison meteorites.